Still not finalised your half term plans? Don't fret, there’s plenty to keep the kids occupied this half term without resorting to the TV or internet.

 Head to a farm: Old Holly Farm in Preston is a working dairy farm and has lots of interactive activities for kids, with everything from donkey rides to chick and rabbit petting.
 Younger children will love playing in the indoor play area and watching the cows being milked at the end of the day.
 Stop off at the traditional stone courtyard café for a slice of tea bread or a Mars-bar square.
 If Preston is too far, here are some more free farm ideas.

 If they love the arts...

-6. Visit a comedy club: Comedy Club 4 Kids features well-known comics performing special child-friendly sets, in venues around London – including Wimbledon, Deptford, Hayes and Soho.
-But there are also shows during the half-term week in Chichester, Guildford, Brighton, Salford, Leicester, Ipswich and Norwich too!
+Visit a comedy club: Comedy Club 4 Kids features well-known comics performing special child-friendly sets in venues around the UK – check the website for upcoming shows.